Light-induced switching between singlet and triplet superconducting states: Results

-Figure \ref{fig:honeycomb}\textbf{b} depicts the order parameter dynamics for an ultrafast circularly-polarized pulse, demonstrating switching from $s$ to a chiral triplet $p+ip$ instability.
+Figure \ref{fig:honeycomb}\textbf{e} reveals a broad region of pulse widths ($\sim 0.1$ ps) and fluences ($\sim 1.0$ mJ/cm$^2$) that lead to successful switching from $s$ to a chiral triplet $p+ip$ state via an ultrafast circularly polarized pulse.
 The resulting order parameter trajectory in a subspace of the free energy landscape is shown in Fig. \ref{fig:honeycomb}\textbf{c} and illustrates key features of the switching protocol, whereby the dynamical inversion symmetry breaking kicks the order parameter in the vicinity of a chiral instability.
-We plot the free energy landscape as a function of the \textit{magnitudes} $|\Delta_s|$ and $|\Delta_{p+ip}|$ because this free energy surface is insensitive to the relative phase between the two order parameters.
-We note that this free energy surface assumes $\Delta_{p-ip}$ is always zero, which while not rigorously true still provides a useful illustration for designing a switching protocol.
-To allow the system to settle into one of the chiral $p \pm ip$ states, we set a slight difference in their relaxation rates ($\eta_\pm = \left(1 \pm \delta\right)\eta$ with $\delta = 0.5$).
-The final $p+ip$ state is stable against fluctuations in the amplitudes and relative phases of all competing order parameters that are supported by nearest-neighbor pairing interactions, providing a proof-of-concept for engineering a metastable topological superconducting state.
+To allow the system to settle into one of the chiral $p \pm ip$ states within TDGL theory, we set a slight difference in their relaxation rates ($\eta_\pm = \left(1 \pm \delta\right)\eta$ with $\delta = 0.5$). { Though introduced as a phenomenological parameter, one can expect this to arise microscopically from pump-induced time-reversal symmetry breaking of the environmental degrees of freedom that provide dissipation, an effect which is not captured by TDGL theory.
+The chiral states are} stable against fluctuations in the amplitudes and relative phases of all competing order parameters that are supported by nearest-neighbor pairing interactions, providing a promising proof-of-concept for engineering a metastable topological superconducting state.

-\subsection{Summary and outlook}
+\subsubsection{Summary and outlook}

 We present light-induced dynamical inversion symmetry breaking as a generic route to explore competing triplet pairing instabilities in conventional superconductors with strong spin-orbit coupling.
-Identifying a sub-gap \textit{odd-parity} BS mode that couples linearly to light, we find that driving this mode with a tailored two-color or ultrafast light pulse can switch the system to a metastable unconventional superconducting state.
+Identifying a sub-gap odd-parity BS mode that couples linearly to light, we find that driving this mode with a tailored two-color or ultrafast light pulse can switch the system to a metastable unconventional superconducting state.
 We illustrate this mechanism for minimal models of superconductors with closely competing pairing instabilities.